elibar-uk/CV/README.md

 Key Achievements:
 - 	e-Borders integration project (2013-2015).
 - 	Codeshare agreement with Virgin Atlantic – 2012.
 -   Sponsorship program for Russian Olympic teams participated in London 2012 Olympic & Paralympic Games
 - 	Introduced a first class service on the UK route (2014).
 - 	Active member of the Board of Airline Representatives UK (BAR UK)

 Account Executive      PRP(Creative Agency)    Sep 2008 - Aug 2009

 Key Achievements:
 - 	Recognised for the design of creative pitches for Kohler, Husquarna and Beeline (mobile network).
 - 	Organised Beeline press-conferences and promotional activities for Exxon Mobil during Bavaria Moscow City Racing 2010, Nespresso corporative events.

+####Completely unrelated experience

+Throughout my life I worked in a few jazz orchestras and bands; was involved in music production also as a talent scout for singers; done freelance marketing for restaurants chain and a property development company for Russia and CIS counties.
+With all that I managed to pay for all my education without taking a single loan.

-# <a name="interests">Interests</a>
+## <a name="Interests">Interests</a>

-- Book picks: 'Brave new World' by Aldous Huxley, 'The Alchemist' by Paulo Coelho, 'One Hundred Years of Solitude' by Gabriel García Márquez.
+- Book picks: Brave new World by Aldous Huxley, The Alchemist by Paulo Coelho, One Hundred Years of Solitude by Gabriel García Márquez.
 - Art picks: Lucian Freud, Frida Kahlo, Marc Chagall (I do paint myself,  was exhibited ones in Winzavod Art Gallery (Moscow)).
-- Music picks:  Radiohead, Flying Pickets, Miles Davis (Have been playing trumpet since I was 11; Was lucky enough to make a dream come true by playing at the stage of Olympic Stadium (Moscow) in front of the audience of 20k+).
+- Music picks:  Radiohead, Flying Pickets, Miles Davis (I have been playing trumpet since I was 11 and was lucky enough to make a dream come true by playing at the stage of Olympic Stadium (Moscow) in front of the audience of 20k+).